ParfectShot/Single-Programs/README.md

 # Single-Programs
-Some of the programs i made while practicing python
+Some of the programs I made while practicing python